- Home

 Stirling, Central Scotland

-On The Map: Stirling is located in Central Scotland, less than 45 minutes on the M80/A80 from Glasgow to the southwest & 1 hour on the M9 motorway from Edinburgh to the southeast.
+On The Map: Stirling is located in Central Scotland, less than 45 minutes on the M80/A80 from Glasgow to the southwest and 1 hour on the M9 motorway from Edinburgh to the southeast.

-Stirling is a taste of both the Lowlands and the Highlands.
-It is packed with castles and tales of people who are larger than life, and it is blessed with awe-inspiring, natural beauty.
-“Hold Stirling and you control the entire country…” This simple strategy has ensured that a castle, or some sort of fortification, has existed here in Scotland since prehistoric times.
-Stirling is associated with King Arthur and some believe it was the locale for Camelot.
 In recorded history, we know that Alexander I dedicated a chapel here.
-Below the very impressive Stirling Castle, Old Town Stirling is protected by the 16th century walls built to keep Mary, Queen of Scots, safe from Henry VIII.
-And, it was here, that the infant James VI was crowned in 1567.
-This area was also the home of Rob Roy, whose exploits still echo through the Highlands.
+Below the impressive Stirling Castle, Old Town Stirling is protected by 16th century walls built to keep Mary, Queen of Scots, safe from Henry VIII.
+And, it was here that the infant James VI was crowned in 1567.
+This area was also home to Rob Roy, whose exploits still echo through the Highlands.
 There is something about Stirling that feels like a fairy tale.
 Its sense of time is similar to Edinburgh, but the hustle and bustle is turned down.
-The atmosphere is easy to absorb.
 With its winding cobblestone streets, and the old town clinging to the slopes beneath the castle, you can feel the layers of time and heroism.
 Take a quiet walk in the moonlight on Stirling’s magic streets.
 It’s an experience to be savored.

 Battle of Bannockburn, Stirling, Central Scotland